Your energy supplier has put its prices up

 - you have a tariff that has structured price changes set out in advance

 If you’re unsure what tariff you’re on, check your bill.
 If it says your contract has an end date, you'll most likely have a fixed term tariff.
-Use our tool for understanding your bill if you're unsure where to find this information.

 When your fixed rate tariff ends

 The price you pay for energy might go up when your contract ends - this depends on the type of tariff your supplier moves you to.
 If your new tariff is more expensive, you can change tariff or switch provider.

 You’ll be given 42 to 49 days’ notice before your contract ends - you can use this time to decide if you want to stay with your supplier or switch.
 You won't have to pay an exit fee if you change supplier in this period.